-One of my all time favorite expressions is “Yak Shaving”.
+One of my all-time favorite expressions is “Yak Shaving”.
 It makes me laugh.
-It’s super visual to imagine myself out there with the same electric clippers I use on my head just kinda trying to get the hair off of this huge bovine.
-Truth be told, I’m not even sure I’ve seen a yak outside of a documentary, so I’m just imagining a big cow that has beautiful long flowing hair (think cow Rapunzel).
+It’s super visual to imagine myself out there with the same electric clippers I use on my beard just kinda trying to get the hair off of this huge bovine.
+Truth be told, I’m not even sure I’ve seen a yak outside of a documentary, so I’m just imagining a big cow that has beautiful long flowing hair (cow Rapunzel?).

 You see, yak shaving is what you are doing when you’re doing some stupid, fiddly little task that bears no obvious relationship to what you’re supposed to be working on, but yet a chain of twelve causal relations links what you’re doing to the original meta-task.

 My blog itself is a yakshave.
 I decided that I wanted to write a blog post.
 Then I decided that I didn’t want to use Wordpress or Drupal and everything went downhill from there.
 I decided that it had to be an application of my own design.
 I wrote some blog software a long time ago in Ruby after I watched DHH’s famous build a blog in 15 minutes demo.
 But I didn’t want to write a blog in Ruby, I’d done that before.
 At work, we were using this cool language called Go.